FacilityApi/FacilityApi.github.io/docs/spec.md

   }
 ```

+### JSON

+Enumerated values are always transmitted as strings, not integers.

 ## Service Errors

 As mentioned above, a failed service method call returns a service error instead of a response.
-A service error can also be stored in an `error` field, or in a non-successful `result` field.
+A service error can also be stored in an `error` field, or in a non-successful `result<T>` field.

 Each instance of a service error has a **code** and a **message**.
-It may also have **details** (an arbitrary JSON object) and an **inner error** (another service error instance).
+It may also have **details** and an **inner error**.

-The **code** is a machine-readable string that identifies the error.
+The **code** is a machine-readable `string` that identifies the error.
 There are a number of standard error codes that should be used if possible:

 * `InvalidRequest`: The request was invalid.
 * `InternalError`: The service experienced an unexpected internal error.